digital-mark-cyber/Port-Scanner-Python/README.md

 Port scanning works well most of the time.
 A certified penetration tester can use this tool to check which ports are open, identify possible security devices like firewalls, assess network security, and evaluate device strength.

 Hackers who want to find weak spots on the target machine often use it as a reconnaissance tool.
-Nmap, a popular choice among penetration testers, offers advanced features beyond port scanning.
+Nmap is a popular choice among penetration testers, offers advanced features beyond port scanning.
 It provides sophisticated methods to identify running operating systems and services, making it a comprehensive tool for network assessment.

 **Note:**